 Walking can be done in different intensities just like running.
 You can climb hills or increase your walking speed if you want to increase your heart rate.
 But the truth is there is no real need, simply walking a decent amount daily is all that it takes to keep your cardiovascular system healthy.

 The best part is that you don’t need special walking shoes.
 You likely already own several pairs of shoes you use walking around running your errands.
 Just use the most comfortable ones and try to walk as much as possible.

-A good number to aim for is either 3 miles per day or around 10 000 steps.
+A pedometer or an activity tracker like Fitbit will make it easier to follow your daily step count.
 Combine this with bodyweight training and you have a complete fitness routine without any expensive equipment.

 Exercise routine with free equipment

 So now you know how to improve your overall fitness completely free.
 But I bet there are a bunch of questions running through your head right now?

 - How much of each exercise should I do?

 Don’t worry, I got you covered.
 Simply head over to my free weight training routine for seniors page and download the routine.